xuankimtran/docs-1/pages/katalon-studio/docs/ws-set-har-file-generation.md

 ## Description

 Katalon Studio generates HAR files for each Web Service request by default.
-From version 8.2.0 onwards, you can use the `setHarFileGeneration` keyword to enable or disable HAR file generation globally.
+From version 8.2.0 onwards, you can use the `setHarFileGeneration` keyword to enable or disable HAR file generation either at the test case or test suite level.

 ## Parameters